-Spring Break is often the first opportunity of the year to load up friends or family members and hit the road for an epic adventure.
+Spring is often the first opportunity of the year to load up friends or family members and hit the road for an epic adventure.
 Road trips may not be for everyone, but there are four distinct personality types that are drawn to hitting the road with their companions and vehicles.
 We have tips for all of them.
 Which one are you?

 Penny (The Planner)